 Compliment your child for qualities like generosity, kindness, forgiveness, courage, and perseverance.
 For example, praise your child for sharing toys, standing up for a friend, helping others, or demonstrating good sportsmanship.

-Show your child that you care about and appreciate the person he is, not just the things he can do.
+Show your child that you care about and appreciate the person they are, not just the things they can do.

 III.
 Alternatives to Praise